 Roba: Okay, now I'm really creeped out.

-Moe Syzlak on The Simpsons stalked the late Maude Flanders and other Springfield women; one of them placed a restraining order upon him.
+Moe Syzlak stalked Marge and other Springfield women; one of them placed a restraining order upon him.

 Wolverine/Logan comes across as this in a number of episodes from the '90s X-Men as he hopelessly pines for Jean Grey, who, despite being at least somewhat interested in him, is adamantly loyal to her boyfriend, team leader Cyclops.